 Before opening your doors, you’ll need to be prepared with equipment, furniture, food and standard restaurant supplies.
 This means creating a list of every single thing you will need to purchase to keep your restaurant in business.
 No detail is too small to include.
 Even seemingly minor obligations can leave your business in the lurch when neglected.

 First, do your research.
-Before you make significant purchase decisions, do your research!
-Start with a simple internet search for restaurant suppliers.
-This query will yield your basic, or most common items such as a stainless steel ice machine, convection oven, pizza oven or miscellaneous small wares.
+Start with a simple internet search for restaurant suppliers for your type of restaurant business.
+This query will yield your basic, or most common items such as ingredients, tableware suppliers or miscellaneous small wares.
 This will give you an idea on some of the necessary items you’ll need to buy, as well as the costs you can expect to pay.

-Also, don’t forget to also do a local search and see if there are any restaurant supply stores near you that you can check out in person.
-The internet is great, but sometimes you just need to talk to someone (even if it’s a salesperson) and see things in person to get you through the decision making process.
+Don’t forget to do a local search and see if there are any restaurant supply stores near you that you can check out in person.
+The internet is great, but sometimes you need to see things in person to get you through the decision-making process.

 Once you have an idea of what you need and a general idea of cost, set a budget (we’ll go into more detail on this later).
 Before getting on the phone with all of the suppliers you know and starting the process of obtaining supplies, you need to know exactly what to buy and how much you have to spend.